CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/README.md

 Sets the Alpha (transparency) channel for the main drop shadows underneath the interaction prompts or other UI elements.
 > [!TIP]
 Set to zero if you want to disable the main drop shadows entirely.

-# MCM Menu: Secondary Interact
+# MCM > DotMarks > Secondary Interact
 ![Secondary Interact banner](https://i.imgur.com/GgEwrVR.png)

-The Secondary Interact provides context-sensitive actions on a second prompt just below the Primary.
+The Secondary Interact provides context-sensitive actions on a second prompt that is located (by default) just below the Primary.
 If you have FDDA or FDDA Redone installed, and there are animations associated with those actions, they will play out just as if you'd taken the item and then immediately used it.

 Available actions include:
 * Eat, drink, smoke, or otherwise use any consumable without having to pick it up as a separate action